bpassos-zz/git-commands/README.md

 # 'Searches' for parts of strings in a directory
 $ git grep 'something'

+# 'Searches' for parts of strings in a directory and the -n prints out the line numbers where git has found matches
+$ git grep -n 'something'

 # 'Searches' for parts of string in a context (some lines before and some after the grepped term)
 $ git grep -C<number of lines> 'something'